lucifermorningstar1305/movieAnalytics/README.md

-🎯 **Objective** : This project is designed to derive analytics and also do some mining ⛏ on the Film :film_strip: industry timeline.
+🎯 **Objective** : This project is designed to derive analytics and also do some mining ⛏ on the Film 🎦 industry timeline.

 It's a simple project showcasing the power of **Graph Database** accompanied with **Python**.